hbaltz/docker_image-debian8_lapp/README.md

 ## Summary

 This docker image is best suited for PHP applications that depend on PostgreSQL database backend.
 It works well not only with simple PHP websites, but also with ie. Laravel framework (just mount your project under /var/www).

-Should you need to use a different database backend (like MySQL) with your project, please see my other docker images!